bbog/loved2folder/README.md

 Contributing
 ------------

-I'm open tu suggestions, especially since I'm using this project as a way to learn Python.
+I'm open to suggestions, especially since I'm using this project as a way to learn Python.

 Usage
 -----